Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The authorities did not want this tragic event to tarnish the grand opening so it is said that they prepared the old woman's corpse and put it in a carriage to cross North Bridge anyway.
 This was considered a bad omen and fear quickly spread among the citizens, who viewed this bridge with some suspicion.
 From this anecdote came its peculiar nickname!

-Although this anecdote may give some bad feeling, do not worry because today it is one of the busiest places and during the afternoon offers beautiful views of the city and especially of Calton Hill.
+Although this anecdote may give some bad feeling, do not worry because today is one of the busiest places and during the afternoon offers beautiful views of the city and especially of Calton Hill.

 Calton Hill, the cursed hill